 2. RECOGNIZING that the wise use of wetlands requires a thorough understanding of the drivers of change so that the root causes of wetland loss and degradation can be addressed (Global Wetland Outlook, 2018);

-3. ALERT to the fact that, globally, wetlands have declined by 35% since 1970 and that deterioration of wetlands continues to be widespread (Global Wetland Outlook: Special Edition, 2021), and CONCERNED that this trend, if not addressed adequately, will affect the achievement of the United Nations 2030 Sustainable Development Goals (SDGs), mitigation and adaptation to climate change under the Paris Agreement and the UN Framework Convention on Climate Change, and the Kunming-Montreal Global Biodiversity Framework adopted by the Convention on Biological Diversity;
+3. ALERT to the fact that, globally, wetlands have declined by 35% since 1970 and that deterioration of wetlands continues to be widespread (Global Wetland Outlook: Special Edition, 2021), and CONCERNED that this trend, if not halted and reversed, will affect the achievement of the United Nations 2030 Sustainable Development Goals (SDGs), targets to address climate change under the Paris Agreement and the UN Framework Convention on Climate Change, and the Kunming-Montreal Global Biodiversity Framework adopted by the Convention on Biological Diversity;

 4. AWARE of the need to assess the status, trends and threats to wetlands as set out in Annex E of Resolution IX.1, Additional scientific and technical guidance for implementing the Ramsar wise use concept and in the mandate to the Scientific and Technical Review Panel in Annex 2 of Resolution XIII.8, on Future implementation of scientific and technical aspects of the Convention 2019-2021, that explicitly highlights the need for best practice methodologies and/or tools to monitor Wetlands of International Importance;